 Roof leaks are common, and definitely one of the problems that you never want developing because it could lead to a lot of damage inside your home.
 Your roof might experience a leak as a result of flashing details not being properly fastened during their installation.
-In fact, the majority of roof leaks will happen at the flashing details, or any areas of the roof where the membrane is interrupted or terminated.
+In fact, the majority of roof leaks will happen at the flashing details or any areas of the roof where the membrane is interrupted or terminated.
 However, they can also be the result of single-ply membranes being installed using poor quality seams.
 The seams should be heat-welded or glued appropriately to prevent unwanted leaks.

 2. Damaged Shingles

-Shingles can go missing as a result of harsh weather conditions, or they can become discoloured or even start to curl over time.
+Shingles can go missing as a result of harsh weather conditions, or they can become discolored or even start to curl over time.
 Regardless of the type of damage that roofing shingles may be exhibiting, though, that damage will leave the roof’s underlying wood more susceptible to damage, including holes and rotting.

 3. Gutter Issues

 Keeping your gutters free of debris, such as branches and leaves that can easily fall in throughout the year, is important, and this is a type of roof maintenance that you can perform every autumn in order to prevent problems before they start.
-Gutters are prone to debris and water collecting within them when they are not clean, and that could, in turn, result in the development of mildew and mould under your roof, causing even more problems.
+Gutters are prone to debris and water collecting within them when they are not clean, and that could, in turn, result in the development of mildew and mold under your roof, causing even more problems.

 4. Fascia Damage

 The fascia is the front board that runs along the roofline of your house.
 When moisture collects there, it can become damaged surprisingly easily as well.
-Therefore, keep an eye on it to identify problems as early on as possible.
+Therefore, keep an eye on it to identify problems as early as possible.

 5. Ponding Water